Avnet/Fujikura-beamforming-TaskAB/README.md

 ## 8.1 ADC and DAC Control Tab <a name="adc-dac-control-tab"></a>
     The ADC/DAC tab allows for reading ADC values and writing DAC values.
 As part of a successful initialization of the PAAM by RFSoC Explorer, default values will be written to enable the DAC channels.

-    Each of the rails has a text field in which to enter the desired output voltage, which will then send a command to the app running on the PS to set the desired trim.
+    Each of the rails has a text field in which to enter the desired output voltage, which will then send a command to the app running on the PS to set the appropriate trim.

 <img src="./media/fjk-adc-dac-control.PNG" style="width:6.5in;height:3.52083in" />